soumendu-11/autoencoder/README.md

 # autoencoder

-Here I generate a toy dataset which exhibits a gaussian trend that basically reflect the characteristics of solar radiation in a sunny day with clear sky condition.
-The power generation in the PV system will be proportional to the radiation fall on the PV panel.
-As a result of it PV system power generation will follow the gaussian trend.
-But due to the presence of some fault the experimental power will not follow the same trend (presented by the measured power).
+Here I generate a toy dataset which exhibits a Gaussian trend that basically reflects the characteristics of solar radiation on a sunny day with clear sky conditions.
+The power generation in the PV system will be proportional to the radiation falling on the PV panel.
+As a result, the PV system's power generation will follow a Gaussian trend (indicated by the theoretical power).

+However, due to the presence of some faults, the experimental power will not follow the same trend (as indicated by the measured power).

+In this exercise, I detect anomalies or faults using an autoencoder model applied to the measured power data points.